ljupco-todorovski/hse-moscow-ml/README.md

 For further information on the course, students can contact the lecturers via email at [Nada Lavrač](mailto:nada.lavrac@ijs.si), nada.lavrac@ijs.si and [Ljupco Todorovski](mailto:ljupco.todorovski@fu.uni-lj.si), ljupco.todorovski@fu.uni-lj.si.

+## Course Schedule for the Academic Year 2020/21

-## Day 1 (Thursday, 14th of January 2021): Introduction to Machine Learning
+Thursday, 14th of January 2021: Introduction to Machine Learning ...

+## Topic 1: Introduction to Machine Learning
 * Basic definitions and taxonomy of learning tasks
 * Learning performance, evaluation of learning
 * Examples of applications